 These Janjaweed raids have caused a humanitarian catastrophe in Darfur.
-Thousands of villages have been destroyed, hundreds of thousands of people killed, and millions forced to flee their homes.
+Thousands of villages have been destroyed, hundreds of thousands of people murdered, and millions forced to flee their homes.
 Refugees from Darfur say that after Government-ordered air raids on villages, the Janjaweed ride into villages, slaughter the men and rape the women, before stealing whatever they can.

 A special panel of experts set up by the United Nations in 2004 stopped short of calling the conflict in Darfur genocidal.
 However, the International Criminal Court (the ICC) issued indictments against the President of Sudan, Omar al-Bashir for three counts of genocide on 12 July 2010.
 Al-Bashir continues to resist arrest.
 The British Government has endorsed the ICC decision regarding al-Bashir and has urged the Sudanese Government to cooperate.